 It adds that, in AY2015/16, LA-maintained schools, academies and free schools will be reimbursed for the ‘basic cost’ of approved reception baselines.
 Thereafter, school budgets will include the necessary funding.

-It will be interesting to see whether the Government will contribute to publicity or leave it to suppliers to make the running.
-The initial low-key approach suggests the latter.
-(It is perhaps telling that the links in the guidance are to the contractors’ home pages rather than to details of their baseline offers.)
+In the event, the Government has barely contributed to publicity for the assessment, leaving it to suppliers to make the running.
+The initial low-key approach (including links to the contractors’ home pages rather than to details of their baseline offers) has been maintained.

 It seems likely that the decision to allow a range of baseline assessments – as opposed to a single national measure – will create significant comparability issues.

 One of the ‘clarification questions’ posed by potential suppliers is: